One Day Visit in Mostar

 Tour of the Balkans

-After visits to Bulgaria, North Macedonia, Albania, and Montenegro, Bosnia and Herzegovina would be the fifth out of six countries on our tour of the Balkans.
+After visits to Bulgaria, North Macedonia, Albania, and Montenegro, Bosnia and Herzegovina would be the fifth of six countries on our tour of the Balkans.

 The sun is hitting the ridge of the mountains in Mostar.

-Most of our calendar and future travel plans had already been carefully laid out which unfortunately only allowed for one night in Bosnia and Herzegovina.
+Most of our calendar and future travel plans had already been carefully laid out, which unfortunately only allowed for one night in Bosnia and Herzegovina.
 We chose to stay in historic Mostar.

 Driving From the Bay of Kotor to Mostar

-To drive from The Bay of Kotor to Mostar we rented a sporty-looking Skoda Fabia from Sixt car rental at the airport in Tivat, Montenegro.
+To drive from the Bay of Kotor to Mostar, we rented a sporty-looking Skoda Fabia from Sixt car rental at the airport in Tivat, Montenegro.

-It was a quick ten-minute cab ride from Kotor where we had spent the last three days.
+It was a quick ten-minute cab ride from Kotor, where we had spent the last three days.
 The drive along the Bay of Kotor was beautiful and described further in our Bay of Kotor post.

-As we crossed the border to Bosnia and Herzegovina it was surprising how noticeable the differences between the countries were.
+As we crossed the border to Bosnia and Herzegovina, it was surprising how noticeable the differences between the countries were.

 The Koski Mehmed Pasha Mosque and the central part of Mostar on the Neretva River.

-It was a lovely sunny day and I had hoped we would reach Mostar with enough daylight left to explore.
-Unfortunately, the days were getting shorter and shorter and the sun dipped down behind the mountain just as we rolled into town.
+It was a lovely sunny day, and I had hoped we would reach Mostar with enough daylight left to explore.
+Unfortunately, the days were getting shorter and shorter, and the sun dipped down behind the mountain just as we rolled into town.

 First things first.
 The Old Bridge in Mostar